farhi/remote-desktop/README.md

 | `check_user_with_smtp` | 0 | When set, the user ID/password is checked against specified SMTP server |
 | `check_user_with_ldap` | 0 | When set, the user ID/password is checked against specified LDAP server |

-:warning: The SSL encryption of the IMAP server (for user credentials) should match that of the server running the remote desktop service.
+:warning: The SSL encryption level of the IMAP server (for user credentials) should match that of the server running the remote desktop service.
 The current Debian rules are to use SSL v1.2 or v1.3.
 In case the user IMAP authentication brings errors such as:
 ```
 IMAP error "Unable to connect to <server>: SSL connect attempt failed error:1425F102:SSL routines:ssl_choose_client_version:unsupported protocol."